fajaribnu/freecodecamp-/README.md

 # freecodecamp-learning
-My repository for learning web programming on freeCodeCamp
+My repository for learning web programming from freeCodeCamp